deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Good to know he's able to laugh about this."
 Ben commented.

-"…I know it's hard on him."
+"...I know it's hard on him."
 Ava replied.
-"But…well, we talked about this before we started.
+"But...well, we talked about this before we started.
 What more can I do?"

 The creaking of the stairs up to their door stopped Charlotte from answering.
 She just shrugged and smiled weakly.